Scholarship applicants must meet the following criteria.

 - Application completed in full.

-- Scholastic achievement (class rank, ACT or SAT scores, grade point average, academic courses, etc.).
+- Scholastic achievement (class rank, grade point average, academic courses, etc.).

 - Financial need.